drocheam/optrace/docs/source/usage/group.rst

 Overview
 ##############

-A |Group| can be seen as a list or container of several elements.
+A |Group| is a container of several elements.

 It contains the following functionality: